RaptorPy1376/Pong-Project-HTL/README.md

 - Score tracking for both players.
 - Sound effects for paddle hits and ball bounces.

+## Tutorial: How to Run the Game

+### Prerequisites
+Before running the game, make sure you have Python installed on your system.
+You can download Python from [python.org](https://www.python.org).

+### Steps

+1. **Download the latest release (zip file):**
+   - Download the zip file of the latest release from [GitHub Releases](https://github.com/RaptorPy1376/Pong-Project-HTL/releases/latest).

+2. **Extract the zip file:**
+   - Extract the contents of the downloaded zip file to a folder of your choice.

+3. **Navigate to the project directory:**
+   - Using a file explorer (e.g., Windows Explorer or Finder on macOS), navigate to the extracted folder `PONG-V1.0`.

+4. **Install dependencies:**
+   - Run the 'LIBRARY_INSTALLER.py' to install all necessary dependencies.

+5. **Run the game:**
+   - Start the game by executing 'MENU.py' and chosing a game mode.

+6. **Enjoy playing Pong!**

 ## Contributing
 Contributions are welcome!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.